Dance in the foreground, the Tornado in the background on teardown night at Okefenokee Fair.

 “Maybe she’s at home waiting for you now thinking Michael’s the man of my dreams.
 You’re a dream breaker.”

-When I think of Dance, I think, pay attention.
+When I think of Dance, I think, he’s an example of why I should pay attention more in the future.

 People are telling stories about themselves all the time – sometimes in words, sometimes in dance.